seanmcb-smarsh/smarsh-transcriber/README.md

 **Installation**

-Ensure you are using python 3.6
+Ensure you are using python 3.6:

+    conda create -n <env-name> python=3.6

     bash install.sh